-- Foot exam (diabetes): Foot exams are often conducted during routine office visits and are not billed separately in the claims.
-This results in the inability to adequately capture the exam using claims data alone, and will likely under-capture the true exam rate. - Eye exam (diabetes): Eye exams may be billed under either medical or optical insurance coverage.
-This results in the inability to fully capture the exam using medical claims alone, and will likely under-capture the true exam rate. - HbA1c and blood pressure control/poor control measures require laboratory results not available in claims data.
-As a result, these measures cannot be calculated using claims data alone. - Transition to Medicare hospitalization and harm measures are unadjusted outcomes that may be impacted by population differences.
-Population differences may include demographic differences (i.e., different proportions of gender, race, and/or age), as well as different comorbidities and disease severities that indicate one group is sicker before enrolling in Medicare. - Transition to Medicare: All measures may also be subject to selection bias, since individuals have the option to select the type of Medicare coverage (i.e., Medicare Advantage or traditional fee-for-service) that best suits their particular needs. - Small sample size: OptumLabs has suppressed all measure results that represent a denominator of fewer than 30 individuals, because these results are statistically unreliable.
-These results are masked and represented in the report by an asterisk (\) that indicates insufficient data for the measure.
+to fully capture the exam using medical claims alone, and will likely under-capture the true exam rate.

+- HbA1c and Blood Pressure Control/Poor Control measures require laboratory results not available in claims data.
+As a result, these measures cannot be calculated using claims data alone. - Transition to Medicare Hospitalization and Harm measures are unadjusted outcomes that may be impacted by population differences.
+Population differences may include demographic differences (i.e., different proportions of gender, race, and/or age), as well as different comorbidities and disease severity that indicate one group is sicker before enrolling in Medicare. - Transition to Medicare All measures may also be subject to selection bias, since individuals have the option to select the type of Medicare coverage (i.e., Medicare Advantage or traditional feefor-service) that best suits their particular needs. - Small sample size: Optum Labs has suppressed all measure results that represent a denominator of fewer than 30 individuals, because these results are statistically unreliable.
+These results are masked and represented in the report by an asterisk ("") that indicates "Insufficient data" for the measure.
 While measures with a denominator larger than 30 individuals are statistically reliable, these results may still vary in accuracy and be subject to substantial variation and large confidence intervals.